Twitter CEO steps down, leaves company at a crossroads | Times Leader

 He will remain on the board until his term expires in 2022.
 Agrawal joined Twitter in 2011 and has been CTO since 2017.
 Dorsey expressed confidence in Agrawal and new board Chairman Bret Taylor, who is president and chief operating officer of the business software company Salesforce.

 Twitter was caught up in the heated political atmosphere leading up to the 2020 election, particularly when it banned former President Donald Trump following his incitement of the Jan.
 6 riot at the U.S. Capitol.
-Dorsey , saying Trump’s tweets after the event resulted in a risk to public safety and created an “extraordinary and untenable circumstance” for the company.
+Dorsey defended the move, saying Trump’s tweets after the event resulted in a risk to public safety and created an “extraordinary and untenable circumstance” for the company.

 Critics argued that Twitter took too long to address hate speech, harassment and other harmful activity on its platform, particularly during the presidential campaign.

 Publicly, Dorsey has signaled that he understood Twitter’s need to change.
-In a in 2018, he said the company was committed to “collective health, openness, and civility of public conversation, and to hold ourselves publicly accountable towards progress.”
+In a series of tweets in 2018, he said the company was committed to “collective health, openness, and civility of public conversation, and to hold ourselves publicly accountable towards progress.”

 “We have witnessed abuse, harassment, troll armies, manipulation through bots and human-coordination, misinformation campaigns, and increasingly divisive echo chambers.
 We aren’t proud of how people have taken advantage of our service, or our inability to address it fast enough,” he wrote.